Friday Favorites: Book Review Part 2 – The Nourished Metabolism

 But somehow I still let these Paleo voices and books get into my head and convince me that I was eating way too many carbs, too much fruit, too many “paleo sweets” and I needed to go on a “detox.”

 So on a “detox” I went.
 And I felt awful.
 Just awful.
 I barely had the energy to make it through the day.
 I was cold all the time, I was in a bad mood and I completely stopped exercising – something I love to do – because I couldn’t even muster the strength to do it.
-You’ll notice my Tuesday Fitness Training posts went MIA for a few weeks.
+You’ll notice my Tuesday Fitness Training posts went MIA for awhile.
 Now you know why.

 ***I want to mention that I am in no way bashing these Paleo books, Paleo detoxes, or Paleo programs.
 In fact, I think they can be incredibly helpful guidelines, especially for newbies wanting to try out the Paleo lifestyle.
-But that’s what they are – guidelines - not a definitive source on what you should and shouldn’t eat for the rest of your life.
+But that’s what they are – guidelines – not a definitive source on what you should and shouldn’t eat for the rest of your life.
 There is no one better that knows your body than YOU.
-Listen to it and feed it the foods that best nourish YOU – not what some book says you should do.***
+Listen to it and feed it the foods that best nourish YOU – not what some book or expert says you should do.***

 At this time, I started reading Elizabeth Walling’s book, The Nourished Metabolism.
 Her balanced plan for eating and biofeedback chapters in particular that really hit home for me.